RahulGIT24/Chatster/Readme.md

 #### Starting the server

-1. Open terminal in root folder and run either `npm start`
+1. Open terminal in root folder and run `npm start`

 2. Open another terminal in frontend folder and run `npm run start`